-Why did the IELTS examiner keep on interrupting me in the Speaking Test?
+Why did the IELTS examiner interrupt me in the Speaking Test?

 This is a question that I see time and time again in Facebook groups.
 Well, actually, it’s not usually a question, but a complaint.
 An angry complaint that accuses the examiner of ruining the student’s speaking performance.

 The examiner wouldn’t let me finish my pre-prepared responses! 😤

 The examiner wouldn’t let me show off my vocabulary!
 They kept interrupting me and it was very difficult to concentrate!
 It’s unfair! 💥